You can register a power of attorney or Court of Protection order with us in the following ways:

 - the attorney, or group of attorneys, are existing or new HSBC customers

-- the lasting power of attorney doesn’t contain ‘specific instructions’
+- the lasting power of attorney doesn’t contain ‘specific instructions’ or preferences

 In a branch

 Take the full power of attorney document (either the original or a copy which has been certified on every page) or court of protection order to your local branch and we’ll complete the registration process.

 You’ll also need to take a form of identification and address verification for each attorney.
 You can find a list of acceptable documentation on our ID check page.

 Please note: Social distancing measures are in place at the moment in all our branches.
 This is to help us to protect you and our colleagues.

 We’ll review all the documents and information you give us and register the power of attorney.
 We’ll also make sure you’re registered for online and telephone banking where the power of attorney allows us to do so.

 If you’ve applied online, we may need proof of identification and your address.
 We’ll let you know how to do this.

 If you’re already with HSBC and are registered for online banking, please log on and make sure your contact details are up to date.
 If you’re not registered for online banking, you can register here.